For the love of carving your own shapes

 Well after having the best time snowboarding, I felt I needed something new to get into, and not just anything, it had to be as dope as snowboarding!
 It was really hard to get into as it’s so popular right now and everyone who can draw a rose seems to want to tattoo, and some that can’t (draw a rose).
 I’ve felt like snowboarding and tattooing are really similar, in that it’s more of a lifestyle, it’s not just about tattooing/snowboarding, there are so many events that involve tattooing or my art; conventions, art shows, etc.

-Also the way I have learnt and pushed myself is similar, you have to push yourself to get better, but not too much, don’t go doing a portrait in your first week, like don’t hit a black belter… !!
+Also the way I have learned and pushed myself is similar, you have to push yourself to get better, but not too much, don’t go doing a portrait in your first week, like don’t hit a black belter… !!

 Would you say your work is of any particular style or what would you say you are known for?